 Barrett's oesophagus itself usually causes no symptoms.
 However, you are likely to have, or have had, the symptoms of long-standing or severe reflux disease described earlier.

-You may have a gastroscopy if you have severe or persistent symptoms of acid reflux.
+Diagnosis of Barrett's oesophagus may include a gastroscopy if you have severe or persistent symptoms of acid reflux.
 For this test, a thin, flexible telescope is passed down the gullet (oesophagus) into the stomach.
 This allows a doctor or nurse to look inside.
 This test can usually help to diagnose Barrett's oesophagus.
 The change in colour of the lining of the lower oesophagus from its normal pale white to a red colour strongly suggests that Barrett's oesophagus has developed.

 If Barrett's oesophagus is suspected during gastroscopy then several small samples (biopsies) are taken of the lining of the oesophagus during the gastroscopy.
 These are sent to the laboratory to be looked at under the microscope.
 The characteristic columnar cells which are described above confirm the diagnosis.
 The cells are also examined to see if they have any signs of dysplasia (see above).